Kinjal08Agarwal/Flutter-UI/README.md

 <br>
 Checkbox icons for marking tasks complete
 <br>
-Use a clean and consistent layout
+A clean and consistent layout